xiaoxiaoliu10/Agent-First-Organization/docs/docs/Workers/Workers.md

 # Workers

 # Introduction
-Workers serve as the fundamental building block of the **WorkerOrg** framework and responsible for the "execution" of the tasks and its subtasks.
-Unlike some frameworks which differentiates between *workers* and *tools*, **WorkerOrg** combines both into an *Worker* component.
+Workers serve as the fundamental building block of the **Agent First Organization** framework and responsible for the "execution" of the tasks and its subtasks.
+Unlike some frameworks which differentiates between *workers* and *tools*, **Agent First Organization** combines both into an *Worker* component.
 Responsible for the execution and managed by the orchestrator, each Worker are designed to convert instructions into results.
 Although structured, *Workers* can be designed to do high level complicated tasks and can call other workers itself, greatly enhancing its ability to address.

 # Implementation
 :::tip  Technical Details